fsoubes/FilterRank/doc/frankfilter3.md

 A comparative benchmark for our own  Variance filter based on integral image against the Variance filter based on a single has been done with a set of 7 images for seven different resolution  360x288, 720x576, 900x720, 1080x864, 1440x1152, 1880x1440 and 2880x2304.
 Each set of 3 images have the same resolution but with a different type, either 8bit, 16bit or float32.
 The benchmark representation is represented down below :

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/montagecpucpu964x339.jpg)
 #### Fig 15.
-Execution time benchmark analysis with two different methods to compute the variance, one based on integral image (left) against single pass method (right) for a circular kernel of radius = 1.
+Execution time benchmark analysis with two different methods to compute the variance, one based on integral image (left) against single pass method (right) for a circular kernel of radius = 1 and for 3 different types of image (8bit,16bit and float32).

 On the figure 15, the execution time for either 8bit, 16bit or float32 for an image with the same resolution does not change significantly on either resolution, infact the 3 lines which represent the execution time are close together between the two methods except for the 8 bit filter that is way more faster than for the two other types because of the low complexity values [0...256].
 However, the two methods differ by a factor of 1000, that can be explain by the fact that for the integral image's method it iterates many times through the image to compute the variance whereas the one pass only iterate once.
 Hence, the single pass method fit more to a GPU implementation  mainly because of his execution time, way more faster  than the integral image method and easier to implemant.